Intakes in Switzerland 2026 for international students

 Comparison between different intakes in Switzerland

-Here is a comparison of the fall and spring intakes to give you a better understanding.
+Here’s a quick comparison of the fall and spring intakes:

 AspectFall intakeSpring intake